kartoFlane/inteca-eval/README.md

 ```

 When running `docker-compose` in interactive mode, trying to break out via Ctrl+C will cause the containers to be stopped, *but not removed*.
 To clean them up, run `docker-compose down`.

+## Validation

+In order to prevent malformed records from being added to the SQL DB, the SpringBoot app includes some simple validation logic for data received at the REST endpoints.
+As such, the user will have to input correctly-formatted data in the Angular app's interface, as the validation logic implemented by that component is very minimal in comparison:

+- `firstName` and `secondName`: anything, just don't leave it empty
+- `pesel`: exactly 11 digits, not necessarily a valid PESEL (the input element for this field is configured to not accept more characters)
+- `birthDate`: `yyyy-MM-dd`
+- `sex`: either `M` or `F` (input for this field is handled via dropdowns)